Tanz0rz/haxe-fmod/extension/haxe/core-api-common.md

 FMOD_CPU_USAGE and the studio update field are merged into one record, returned by StudioSystem.getCpuUsage.

 ## FMOD_DEBUG_CALLBACK
 verdict: cannot FMOD calls it on whichever of its threads logs, no Haxe target can run code there.
-The log goes to the platform's standard output at the level set by FmodSettings.logLevel.
+The log goes to the platform's standard output at the level set by FmodSettings.logLevel, or to the file named by FmodSettings.logFile on native targets.

 ## FMOD_DEBUG_FLAGS
 verdict: bound
 Type: haxefmod.studio.Types.FmodDebugFlags
-The library composes these from FmodSettings.logLevel (0 none, 1 error, 2 warning, 3 log), and FmodManager.EnableDebugMessages logs everything.
+The LEVEL_ bits come from FmodSettings.logLevel (0 none, 1 error, 2 warning, 3 log) and FmodManager.EnableDebugMessages logs everything.
+FmodSettings.logFlags adds the TYPE_ and DISPLAY_ bits, native only.

 ## FMOD_DEBUG_MODE
 verdict: bound
 Type: haxefmod.studio.Types.FmodDebugMode
-The library keeps TTY, and the level comes from FmodSettings.logLevel.
+TTY unless FmodSettings.logFile names a file, which picks FILE on native targets.
+CALLBACK is not exposed, FMOD would call it from whichever thread logs.

 ## FMOD_GUID
-verdict: library GUIDs are strings in the text form FMOD Studio shows, taken by StudioSystem.getEventByID and returned by EventDescription.getID
+verdict: library GUIDs are strings in the text form FMOD Studio shows, taken by StudioSystem.getEventByID and returned by getID on EventDescription, Bank, Bus, and Vca, by FmodParameterDescription.guid, and by the guid field of CoreSystem.getDriverInfo

 ## FMOD_MAX_CHANNEL_WIDTH
 verdict: bound